Do you have specific intake dates or start dates?

-Do you offer payment plans or payment support?Yes, with Open Colleges, you have the option to pay for you course in full, pay 50% deposit or pay with a weekly/fortnightly payment plan, letting you schedule your payments around your regular outgoings.
-Government funding, Austudy, Abstudy or other assistance may be available for some students enrolling in specific School of Health courses, however this is subject to certain terms and conditions.
-Contact one of our Enrolment Consultants on 1300 853 033 for more information.
+Do you offer payment plans or payment support?Yes, with Open Colleges, you can choose to pay for your course in full on enrolment, pay 50% and the balance on a weekly/ fortnightly payment plan or pay the full amount with a weekly/fortnightly payment plan, letting you schedule your payments around your regular outgoings.
+Contact one of our Enrolment Consultants on 1300 853 033 for more information or look here.

 Do you offer VET Student Loans?